 We all have experienced the pain of reinstalling our programs, whether it is after a reformat of our existing computer, when upgrading to a new one or just when we need to reinstall a specific program that started misbehaving.
 It is long and tedious and something nobody really is looking forward to going through.
 If PaintShop Pro is among the programs you have to reinstall, here are a few tips to help you before you reformat, or before you change computer.

 If I reinstall PSP, will I lose my data?

 Maybe.
 When you install PaintShop Pro, the installer will create a series of folders in MyDocuments that will be associated with your particular version.
 If you installed more than one version, you will have a folder for each of them.
-When you uninstall PSP, those folders will be removed too.
-If you created your own supplies like brushes, presets, picture tubes, gradients, and such, by default, they were saved in those folders and they would be wiped out when you uninstall your program.
+When you uninstall PSP, those folders may be removed too.
+You may be asked if you want to keep your data or not.
+If you created your own supplies like brushes, presets, picture tubes, gradients, and such, by default, they were saved in those folders and they would be wiped out when you uninstall your program if you don't choose to keep them.

 That being said, since you know that those folders will be removed if you just uninstall the program, take the precaution to copy them somewhere else, possibly on your C drive or even on a removable drive.
 Once you reinstall PSP, just paste those folders over the newly created folders: those are empty anyway.

 Can I just copy and paste the PSP folder to my new computer?